Message from the Administrative Director of CTLS to the Students of the Fall 2017 semester

-In Spring 2017, 43 students from home schools in 11 different countries participated in the CTLS program.
+In Fall 2017, 85 students from home schools in 14 different countries participated in the CTLS program.

-This semester, Professors Julie O'Sullivan, Serena Quattrocolo, Elena D'Alessandro and Ann O'Connell took students to The Hague to visit The Hague Conference on Private International Law, the International Criminal Court and the Special Tribunal for Lebanon.
+This semester, Professors Lorenza Mola and Carlos Vázquez took students to Geneva to visit the OHCHR for the 28th Session of the UPR Working Group and the 68th Session of CEDAW.
 It continues to be a pleasure for us to facilitate such visits, which, whilst being instructive in particular substantive areas, also offer CTLS students the chance to witness how lawyers from a range of different backgrounds go on to develop their careers in highly specialized settings with global reach.

 In closing, let me say that I have enjoyed sharing the semester with all of you.
 We hope the relationships that have sprung from your semester here will continue throughout the rest of your legal careers and become part of the fabric of your lives.
 Please stay connected to the CTLS family!